Mom: 14-year-old shot by LA police ‘died in my arms’ - NewsBreak

 LOS ANGELES (AP) — A 14-year-old was shopping for Christmas clothes last week with her mother when the pair heard screams and hid in a dressing room, where the girl was fatally shot by Los Angeles police after an officer fired a rifle at a suspect and a bullet pierced a wall, the family said Tuesday.

 Valentina Orellana-Peralta died in her mother’s arms last Thursday at a Burlington store in the San Fernando Valley’s North Hollywood neighborhood.
-Her family said the teen loved skateboarding and had dreams of becoming an engineer to build robots.4th person dies after Polk County crash; 2 hurt, deputies say
+Her family said the teen loved skateboarding and had dreams of becoming an engineer to build robots.

 After screams broke out in the store the day before Christmas Eve, the teenager locked the dressing room door.